 Upon independence in 1991, Estonia moved quickly to shake off its Soviet hackles.
 It was the first former Soviet republic to begin the process of becoming part of the European Union, granted in 2004.
 Its capital city of Tallinn makes it easy to get a sense of the country’s Soviet history with two sites—The Museum of Occupations and the KGB Museum.

 The Museum of Occupations

-Laid out in chronological order with multi-language translations, artifacts and video footage, beginning a Soviet era tour here provides an important overview of how Estonia was caught in the crossfire of both world wars and a secret treaty that ultimately bequeathed the country to the Soviet Union.
-You’ll also read about the mass deportations of Estonians to Siberia and the escape of families by boat across the Iron Curtain, events which still impact Estonian families today.
+Laid out in chronological order with multi-language translations, artifacts, and video footage, beginning a Soviet-era tour here provides an important overview of how Estonia was caught in the crossfire of both world wars and a secret treaty that ultimately bequeathed the country to the Soviet Union.
+You’ll also read about the mass deportations of Estonians to Siberia and the escape of families by boat across the Iron Curtain, events that still impact Estonian families today.

 Estonian KGB Museum

 The KGB Museum confirms every movie you ever saw about the Soviet security force known as Komitet Gosudarstvennoy Bezopasnosti or KGB.